EdenGoforIt/Snippet-Markup/C#/known-issue.md

 As my requirement was to keep the server always on.
 But if the requirement is flexible then the option Always On can be turned off.

 ```

+It could be to do with azure front door